Early Years

 We encourage children to become autonomous learners, making independent choices and decisions.
 We respect the decisions that children make and encourage them to work collaboratively with each other, sharing their thoughts, ideas and enquiries.

 Our classroom environments allow children to explore whatever captures their interests.
 Space and flow are important elements to our play-based environment.
 Teachers provide areas with construction, art, dramatic play, writing, maths, reading, creativity.
 As the children play they get to know each other.
-The teachers discover the children’s interests and create themes based on them.
+The teachers discover the children’s interests and this informs the planning of the weekly provision both within the indoor and outdoor environments.

 EYFS Impact

-The impact of our curriculum is measured by assessment procedures which allow us to measure outcomes against all schools nationally.
+The impact of our curriculum is measured by assessment procedures, which includes ongoing professional dialogue, which allow us to measure outcomes against all schools nationally.

 The impact of our curriculum will also be measured by how effectively it helps our pupils develop into well-rounded individuals who embody our values and carry with them the knowledge, skills and attitudes which will make them lifelong learners and valuable future citizens.
 We endeavour for pupils to be ready for the next school stage and have all six of our school’s core values embedded by the time they leave Reception.